eclipse-sumo/sumo/docs/web/docs/Tutorials/ScenarioGuide.md

 This Tutorial is meant to serve as a high-level guide for building a [sumo](../sumo.md) scenario.
-It provides an outline of the typical steps followed when building a scenario and lists the recommended wiki pages for each step.
+It provides an outline of the typical steps followed when building a scenario and lists the recommended documentation pages for each step.

 !!! note